How to Check and Add Air to Car Tires

 If you need to put air into your car’s tires, you need a compressor at your home or access to an air compressor at a gas station, mechanic, or elsewhere.

 Step 1: Remove valve stem caps.
 Remove the valve stem caps if you have not done so.
 Usually, when you check the air pressure levels in your tires is the best time to fill the tires with air.
 To make the process go faster, make sure to remove all of the valve stem caps before refilling the tires.

 Step 2: Fill the tire with air.
 Take the air hose nozzle and place it over the open valve stem, making sure that you have a good seal over the valve stem and that no air can escape.
 If you hear air escaping, you need to adjust the nozzle until it stops.

 Step 3: Check the tire air pressure.
 As you fill the tire with air, check the air pressure so that you do not put too much air in the tire.
 Proper tire inflation requires you to inflate the car to the recommended tire pressure as measured in pounds per square inch (PSI).
-Air hoses with a built-in tire pressure gauge make this step easier, as you can simply remove pressure from the nozzle to release the gauge bar to get a reading.
+Air hoses with a built-in tire pressure gauge make this step easier, as you can simply remove pressure from the nozzle to release the tire gauge bar to get an accurate reading.
 Otherwise, you need to remove the nozzle and check it with a separate air pressure gauge to make sure you’ve achieved the correct tire pressure and do not have over- or underinflated tires.

 Step 4: Replace the valve stem caps.
 Once all of the tires have the proper air pressure levels, replace the valve stem caps.
-This keeps the air in the tire where it belongs and helps to protect the inner workings of the valve stem.
+This keeps the air in the tire where it belongs and helps to protect the inner workings of the tire’s valve stem.